-How long does Probate take?
+Probate: How long does it take?
 Key Dates You Need to Know

 1. The Date of Death

-• Significance: The date of death is the starting point for estate administration.
-It determines the valuation date for the deceased’s assets and liabilities and is used to calculate inheritance tax (IHT).
+Significance: The date of death is the starting point for estate administration.
+It determines the valuation date for the deceased’s assets and liabilities, including any outstanding debts and is used to calculate inheritance tax (IHT).

 2. Application for Grant of Probate (or Letters of Administration)

-• Significance: Before administering the estate, you must apply for a Grant of Probate if there is a Will or Letters of Administration if there is no Will.
+Significance: Assuming the validity of the Will, before administering the estate, you as Executor must apply for a Grant of Probate if there is a Will or Letters of Administration as the administrator of the estate if there is no Will.
 This legal document gives you the authority to deal with the deceased’s estate.

-• Actions Required: Complete and submit the necessary forms to the Probate Registry, including the Will (if applicable) and an Inheritance Tax return.
+Actions Required: Complete and submit the necessary forms to the Probate Registry, including the original documents, such as the Will (if applicable) and an Inheritance Tax return.

 3. Notice to Creditors